Frequently Asked Questions

 Do you track services trade?

-Why is country X missing?
+Why is a particular country missing?

 Can I download the raw data?

-Why is the 2024 figure smaller than 2023?
+Why is the latest year smaller than the year before?

 Is TradeFlowLookup free?